Plus size clothing: what to wear if you’re plus size and over 50

 If you like what you see so far, be sure to sign up to our newsletter for more style tips.

 "I prefer tailored, well fitting classics, cost is immaterial - they last.”
 Norah

 Joanna Hope wide leg trousers: Fifty Plus

-A tailored fit - not too tight or too loose - will add a touch of magic to any outfit.
-While there is, unfortunately, a lack of tailored options for plus size women, brands such as Fifty Plus have a range of trousers and jackets that are perfect for spicing up your work wardrobe or adding a little something to a special occasion outfit.
+A tailored fit - not too tight or too loose - makes any outfit look polished and well put together.
+There’s something of a lack of tailored options for plus size women, but brands such as JD Williams have a range of trousers and jackets that are perfect for adding to your work wardrobe or or going out in.
 Tailored clothing will make you feel confident in clothes that fit you like a glove.
-And it's more than affordable too if you know where to look.
+And it's more than affordable, too, if you know where to look.

 Where to shop:

 "I love my new black pencil skirt, I haven't got a big bottom.
 I wear it just past the knee and wear tops that are no longer than just on the hip bone.
 Has to be with either kitten heels or boots and black tights."
 LuckyLegs9

 Clothes should make you feel good, not frumpy, which is why we reject the age-old rhetoric of 'dressing to suit your age'.
 Choose styles that flatter your body shape and you’ll never go wrong.

 Hip-hugging pencil skirts accentuate curves, and are a wardrobe staple that you can wear with a tucked in blouse or top for work, at an event, or just for going out.
 A pencil skirt gives the illusion of a defined waist and, while it may be cinched around the middle, it doesn't have to be uncomfortable.
 Most high-waisted pencil skirts come in stretchy fabrics that sit comfortably and provide a bit of breathing room at the same time.